Elltawariel/my-digital-cv/README.md

 - Designed multistep (12+) reaction sequences toward different oligosaccharides and performed all steps on various scales (10mg - 400g)
 - Fully characterized (1D, 2D NMR, MS, IR, UV, X-Ray diffraction) final compounds
 - Used analytical data processing software, such as Advion Mass and Data Express, MassLynx, MestReNova, TopSpin, Origin, and ChemAxon for characterization
-- Designed glassware and procedures for performing column chromatography at -10ºC
 - Executed conformational studies of D-idose derivatives using various NMR techniques (1D; 2D: COSY, NOESY, HSQC, J-HMBC, TOCSY, ROESY)
 - Presented this research at several international conferences, using Adobe Creative Cloud and MS Office for preparation
 - Supervised high-school student for a school coursework project <br>